stealthman22/100-days-of-code/log.md

 It was a colourful day!
 Continued the deep dive into colour, with; Color theory for designers (Part 1: The meaning of colour), by Cameron Chapman at smashing magazine.
 Learnt about warm colours, cool colours, neutral colours.
 Amazing article, worth the read

+DAY 28 (11th April 2019)

+And another no day. just couldn't commit today.
+I do feel bad but it was not in my control; a couple of meetings that took all my time.
+Tomorrow will be better as I start a portfolio page project.